drkvogel/sponge-test/notes/notes.md

 ### 2

 `<em>` OK for italics, or use CSS?
 `<em>Sponge UK</em> Developer Test` in content.json gets escaped rather than parsed as HTML by Handlebars when the template placeholder has double braces (`{{...}}}`), but triple braces do not escape.
-Seems a bit hard for a one-star question, especially if you've not used handlebars before?
+Seems a bit hard for a one-star question, especially if you've not used handlebars before!

 ### 3

+capitalisation
+punctuation and spacing
+spelling
+unescaped characters (e.g. & should be &amp;) grammar, semantics (steps rather than step)... cheeky